ArchHem/Julia_exercise_projects/README.md

 This remarkably only involves solving the underlying PDE, but does not need or require to find the PDE on the option itself.
 Furthermore, strong error bounds can be found on $V$ as a function of $N$.

+To simululate the stock prices withing a give time horizon $T$, we must use some form of discretization.
+The equations of the Heston model can be used either directly to do a forward Euler integration, but there are two ways of executing it: either via using normal asset prices or log-prices.